 As an illustrative example, we consider a conceptual model of a habitat that can shrink or shift~\cite{berestycki2009can}, where the state variable $u(x,t)\ge 0$ represents the spatiotemporal density of the inhabiting population.
 In this model, the constant diffusion coefficient $D\ge 0$ quantifies the magnitude of population flux from higher to lower density areas, while the space-dependent (heterogeneous) and time-dependent (nonautonomous) {\em reaction term}

 describes population growth.
 The spatial extent of the habitat supporting population growth, and the linear shift of the habitat in $x$ at a given constant speed $c \ge 0$, are specified by the {\em habitat function} $H(x-ct)$, which is introduced in the next section.
-The model variables, different parameter values and their physical units are summarised in~\cref{table:units}.
+The model variables and different parameter values, along with their physical units are summarized in~\cref{table:units}.

-In typical reaction-diffusion problems, the reaction term is homogeneous (space independent) and autonomous (time independent), the boundary conditions specify what types of traveling-wave solutions (e.g. fronts, pulses or wave trains) are possible, and the primary aim is to obtain such solutions and determine their unknown speed.
+In typical reaction-diffusion problems, the reaction term is homogeneous (space independent) and autonomous (time independent), the boundary conditions specify what types of traveling-wave solutions (e.g., fronts, pulses or wave trains) are possible, and the primary aim is to obtain such solutions and determine their unknown speed.
 In our problem, the boundary conditions~\eqref{eq:DirichletBCs} together with the reaction term~\eqref{eq:rt} specify either travelling-pulse ($u^-=u^+$) or travelling-front ($u^-\ne u^+$) solutions and, in contrast to the typical problems, the speed of travelling pulses is already given by $c$.
 Thus, it is convenient to define the {\em moving-frame coordinate}

 together with an equivalent state variable

 and reformulate the BVP~\eqref{eq:main} and~\eqref{eq:DirichletBCs} in the moving frame with the given speed $c$, in terms of $t$ and $\xi$ as the new independent variables.
 This gives the advection-reaction-diffusion equation (ARDE)